antirez/disque/README.md

 * **seed** is a seed generated via `/dev/urandom` at startup.
 * **counter** is a 64 bit counter incremented at every ID generation.

+Setup
+===

+To play with Disque please do the following:

+1. Compile Disque, if you can compile Redis, you can compile Disque, it's the usual no external deps thing.
+Just type `make`.
+2. Run a few Disque nodes in different ports.
+Create different `disque.conf` files followign the example `disque.conf` in the source distribution.
+3. After you have them running, you need to join the cluster.
+Just select a random node among the nodes you are running, and send the command `CLUSTER MEET <ip> <port>` for every other node in the cluster.

+For example if you are running three Disque servers in port 7711, 7712, 7713 in order to join the cluster you should use the `disque` command line tool and run the following commands:

+    ./disque -p 7711 cluster meet 127.0.0.1 7712
+    ./disque -p 7711 cluster meet 127.0.0.1 7713

+Your cluster should now be ready.
+You can try to add a job and fetch it back in order to test if everything is working:

+    ./disque -p 7711
+    127.0.0.1:7711> ADDJOB queue body 0
+    DI0f0c644ffca14064ced6f8f997361a5c0af65ca305a0SQ
+    127.0.0.1:7711> GETJOB FROM queue
+    1) 1) "queue"
+       2) "DI0f0c644ffca14064ced6f8f997361a5c0af65ca305a0SQ"
+       3) "body"

+Remember that you can add and get jobs from different nodes as Disque is multi master.
+Also remember that you need to acknowledge jobs otherwise they'll never go away from the server memory (unless the time to live is reached).

 API
 ===